tkuriyama/tkuriyama.github.io/papers/_posts/2021-04-15-Squarified-Treemaps.md

            )
 ```

 The fold function implements the paper's pseudocode almost directly (note that the paper contains a typo in the direction of the comparison operator of the `if` clause, which the authors know about).
-The main idea is just to greedily add another subrectangle to the current row, so long as the row's worst aspect ratio does not worsen.
+The main idea is to greedily add another cell to the current row, so long as the row's worst aspect ratio does not worsen.

 ```elm